 Day 3 (szeptember 10.)

 Zlatibor – Prijepolje (border with Montenegro) – Pljevlja – Durmitor Mt.
+Overnight stay in Žabljak, hotel Zlatni bor (41,50 Euro/person), HB

+I stop (possible) Zlatibor: Stopića cave, if not visited on previous day.

+II stop (optional, still to be confirmed based on our timing) Zlatibor: Gostilje waterfall

+III stop Monastery Mileševa near Prijepolje (with famous White Angel frescoes).

-Overnight stay in Žabljak, hotel Zlatni bor (41,50 Euro/person), HB The Mileševa monastery was founded between 1234 and 1236 by Serbian King Vladislav.
+The Mileševa monastery was founded between 1234 and 1236 by Serbian King Vladislav.
 White Angel, painted in 1230.
 Archangel (believed to be Gabriel) at the entrance of Christ's empty tomb, announcing His resurrection to the myrrh-bearing women.

-of
+IV stop Leaving Serbia / Entering to Montenegro, and then stop over the open coal mine of Pljevlja.

 (possibly: crossing the town of Pljevlja and Husein-Pasha mosque (built in 1569).

-?
+V stop Djurdjevića Tara, famous bridge over the Tara River canyon.
+Here we split the group: 8 + one of us (Zoran ?) will go for rafting (2-3 hours, to be confirmed), the rest of group will continue to Žabljak / Durmitor Mt. where the visit of national Park HQ (open till 4PM) and glacial Black lake (Crno jezero) is envisaged.

+The late lunch for the rafting group would be included in this river tour, while the rest of group may take some fast food from the market or from small food shop before visiting the lake.

+The bus must come back to pick up rafting people, it is about 10km far.

 Zlatibor Mt. is the fast growing mountain resort in Serbia and become one of the main touristic sites.
 Some of the remarkable geological sections with highly folded Late Paleozoic, Triassic and Jurassic formations will be visited.